 Additionally, fluid retention and edema have been observed in some patients treated with NSAIDs.
-Use of [active moiety] may blunt the CV effects of several therapeutic agents used to treat these medical conditions [e.g., diuretics, ACE inhibitors, or angiotensin receptor blockers (ARBs)] (see Drug Interactions).
+Use of etodolac may blunt the CV effects of several therapeutic agents used to treat these medical conditions [e.g., diuretics, ACE inhibitors, or angiotensin receptor blockers (ARBs)] (see Drug Interactions).

 Avoid the use of etodolac in patients with severe heart failure unless the benefits are expected to outweigh the risk of worsening heart failure.
 If etodolac is used in patients with severe heart failure, monitor patients for signs of worsening heart failure.Gastrointestinal (GI) Effects - Risk of GI Ulceration, Bleeding, and Perforation

-To minimize the potential risk for an adverse GI event, the lowest effective dose should be used for the shortest possible duration.
+To minimize the potential risk for an adverse GI event in patients treated with an NSAID, the lowest effective dose should be used for the shortest possible duration.
 Patients and physicians should remain alert for signs and symptoms of GI ulceration and bleeding during NSAID therapy and promptly initiate additional evaluation and treatment if a serious GI adverse event is suspected.
 This should include discontinuation of the NSAID until a serious GI adverse event is ruled out.
 For high risk patients, alternate therapies that do not involve NSAIDs should be considered.Renal Effects

 No information is available from controlled clinical studies regarding the use of etodolac in patients with advanced renal disease.
 Therefore, treatment with etodolac is not recommended in these patients with advanced renal disease.
 If etodolac therapy must be initiated, close monitoring of the patient’s renal function is advisable.Anaphylactoid Reactions